adjackp/pre-workshopMaterial/_episodes/04-payloadPhysics.md

 >
 {: .output}

+**Warning**: A common error here is that the path to the xAOD file is incorrect and your program cannot find it.
+Be careful to change the `inputFilePath` to reflect the path to the xAOD file on your system.

 As you can see, it is actually possible to compile and link your analysis code manually to produce an executable that runs over your xAODs.
 However, it is fair to say that the commands are ridiculously long and are prone to error.
 This example only accesses a jet container and print some properties but it is already very complicated, imagine the commands